Service Virtualization MCP server

 Enable or disable MCP tools

 The MCP server supports enabling or disabling specific tools at startup using the environment variable MCP_ENABLED_TOOLS.
 If the environment variable is not set or is an empty string, all available tools are automatically enabled.
+To enable only certain tools, set the environment variable to a comma-separated list of tool names.
+For example:

 MCP_ENABLED_TOOLS="blazemeter_user,blazemeter_account,virtual_services_virtual_service"